rafaelhfarias/backend-challenge/README.md

 - Rate limiting with IP-based tracking
 - Redis caching for improved performance

+## Technical Decisions

+This section outlines the key architectural and technical decisions made during the development of the Athlete Discovery System, explaining the rationale behind each choice and the trade-offs considered.

+### Database & ORM

+**PostgreSQL**
+- **Why**: Robust relational database with excellent JSON support for complex athlete data, ACID compliance, and mature ecosystem.
+- **Trade-offs**: More complex setup than SQLite, but better performance and features for production use.

+**Prisma ORM**
+- **Why**: Type-safe database access, excellent migration system, and intuitive schema definition.
+Already have experience with this ORM.
+- **Trade-offs**: Additional abstraction layer, but provides significant developer productivity benefits

+### Caching Strategy

+**Redis**
+- **Why**: In-memory caching for frequently accessed data, reducing database load and improving response times
+- **Trade-offs**: Additional infrastructure complexity, but essential for performance at scale

+**Cache Invalidation Strategy**
+- **Why**: Manual cache invalidation endpoints to ensure data consistency when records are updated
+- **Trade-offs**: Requires careful management but provides control over cache freshness

+### Performance & Scalability

+**Query Optimization**
+- **Why**: Implemented database indexes on frequently filtered fields and used efficient WHERE clauses
+- **Trade-offs**: Slightly increased write overhead for significantly improved read performance

+**Pagination & Sorting**
+- **Why**: Server-side pagination to handle large datasets efficiently
+- **Trade-offs**: More complex implementation but essential for user experience with large datasets

+### Security & Validation

+**Rate Limiting**
+- **Why**: IP-based rate limiting to prevent abuse and ensure fair usage
+- **Trade-offs**: May affect legitimate high-volume users but necessary for system stability

 ## Technology Stack

 - Backend: Next.js 14 (App Router), Prisma ORM, PostgreSQL